Southend Manor F.C.: History

 In the 2006–07 season Southend Manor Under 16s Eastern Junior Alliance Side were the first team in the club's history to win the league at this level, and also go through the entire league campaign unbeaten.
 They came up against good opposition with the likes of Grays Athletic F.C, Burnham Ramblers F.C and Bowers and Pitsea F.C.

-The Mini and Junior Sections of the Club, having been introduced in season 1999–2000, are thriving and the Club now fields 17 teams from Under 7 to the First Team.
+The Mini and Junior Sections of the club, having been introduced in season 1999–2000, are thriving and the club now fields 17 teams from Under 7 to the First Team.
 Full F.A.
 Charter status was awarded to the Youth Section in August 2004, new state of the art floodlights were installed in the same month and, subject to the usual budget considerations, and compliance with ground grading requirements, The Manor will continue to consolidate its position at this level of non-league football.

-The period from 2007–11 saw positive improvements for the club both on and off the pitch.
+The period from 2007 to 2011 saw positive improvements for the club both on and off the pitch.
 During the summer of 2007, a new all Seated 'Main' stand was erected replacing the ageing Athletics stand.
 A further covered terraced stand was erected during the summer of 2009 to complement the main stand at the Arena.

 On the pitch, the first team continued to boast positive campaigns with several semi-final berths and regular progression within the national FA Vase and FA Cup competitions.
 A fifth-placed finish in the 2010–11 Essex Senior League confirmed a fourth consecutive top six finish for the club.

 The club reached the 4th qualifying round of the 2011-12 FA Cup, the first time the team has done so in its history, and the first time an Essex Senior League side has done since 1993.
 The club gave Conference giants Kettering Town a scare in a brave 3–1 loss when the sides entered half time at 1–1 in front of a crowd of 989.

 In December 2015, Wayne Seal and Connor Lane resigned from their positions as First Team Manager & First Team Assistant Manager respectively.
 In January 2016, Stuart Marshall and Jack Tebbutt were appointed as First Team Manager & First Team Assistant Manager respectively.

 In October 2018, Michael Walther was removed from his position as First Team Manager with Craig Waters taking over in his place.

-After a very poor start to the 2021–22 Essex Senior League season and two managers being at the helm, the club appointed ex=Hullbridge Sports first team assistant manager James Wakeling as new manager in late December 2021.
+After a very poor start to the 2021–22 Essex Senior League season and two managers being at the helm, the club appointed ex-Hullbridge Sports first team assistant manager James Wakeling as new manager in late December 2021.
 He appointed ex-Hullbridge goalkeeping coach as his assistant manager.

+Following relegation from step 5 to step 6 & to The Thurlow Nunn League, Gary Monti was appointed manager at the start for the 2023–24 season.